"Everyone in the UK should be able to eat good food."

 Seb has worked with...

 Seb Mayfield has been at the forefront of the good food movement for a decade.
 Described by Time Out as an ‘urban food guru’ he has helped thousands of people grow and eat good food, coordinating campaigns such as Capital Growth, one of the largest urban food networks in the world.
-More recently Seb has focused efforts on improving access to healthy food for people on low incomes, including establishing both the Independent Food Aid Network, the national network for independent food aid providers, and QuidsIn, a micro-savings scheme that Seb is developing for Oxfam GB.
-Seb is a Winston Churchill Fellow and Clore Social Fellow, a trustee of the award-winning Abbey Gardens and Chair of the Winchester Food Partnership.
+More recently Seb has focused efforts on improving access to healthy food for people on low incomes, including establishing both the Independent Food Aid Network, the national network for independent food aid providers, and QuidsIn, a micro-savings scheme that Seb is developing in partnership with Oxfam GB and Super Being Labs.
+Seb is currently network & projects coordinator for Good Food Oxford and Sustainable Food Cities Coordinator for Lambeth Food Partnership.
+He is a Winston Churchill Fellow and Clore Social Fellow, Founder and Chair of the Winchester Food Partnership and for 4 years was a trustee of the award-winning Abbey Gardens.